 - Serving actively on one or more academic advisory committees

 The process of being considered for an affiliated or volunteer faculty appointment consists of submitting an electronic appointment application which includes the following:

-Once your application is submitted, your medical credentials will be verified and an appointment agreement letter will be generated for your review and signature.
+Once your application is submitted, the office of faculty and academic affairs will review the application for preliminary approval.
+If criteria is met, an appointment agreement letter will be generated for your review and signature.
 The agreement letter is contingent upon successful review and final approval from the College of Medicine, Office of the Dean and UCF Vice President of Medical Affairs.
 Upon final approval, your affiliated UCF faculty benefits and privileges will be activated and your appointment information will be added to our Affiliated/Volunteer Faculty directory.